Advertiser Disclosure

 1 First St. NE, Washington, D.C.
 20543

 Visitors are encouraged to explore the court on a self-tour basis, and there is plenty of information on offer in the courtroom lectures, visitor films, and exhibitions.
-Court sessions are also open to the public on a first-come, first-served basis, and there can be very long lines outside the court building every morning.
+Court sessions are also open to the public on a first-come, first-served basis, though there can be very long lines outside the court building every morning.

 The John F. Kennedy Center for the Performing Arts